Diaphoneme: Cognitive reality

 Despite downplaying the divergences, Kurath argued that there is no "total pattern" (a term from Trager & Smith (1951)) that can be imposed on all English dialects, nor of even American ones:

-"The linguist must analyze the system of each dialect separately before he can know what systematic features are shared by all dialects, or by groups of dialects.
-He must distinguish between the systematic features and sporadic unsystematized features of each dialect, since every dialect has elements that are not built into the system.
-To regard unsystematized features as part of a 'system' and to impose an 'over-all pattern' are spurious notions that must be rejected.

 The description of a cognitively real polylectal grammar came with Trudgill (1974)'s set of rules for the speech of Norwich that, presumably, could generate any possible output for a specific population of speakers and was psychologically real for such speakers such that native residents who normally exhibited sound mergers (e.g. between the vowels of days and daze) could accurately and consistently make the distinction if called upon to imitate older Norwich speakers.